jecki/ts2python/docs/Mapping.rst

 a pragmatic solution that in connection with setting the parameter ``total=False`` plays well-enough with static type-checkers.
-Unless your code using ts2python-transpiled TypedDicts does not assume attibutes with ``Optional`` type to be present, there won't be a problem.
+Unless your code using ts2python-transpiled TypedDicts does not assume attributes with ``Optional`` type to be present, there won't be a problem.
 (Still, it is possible, to enforce `PEP 655`_ by calling ``ts2python`` with the parameter ``--p 655``, in which case ``NotRequired`` will be used instead of optional.
 The above Message-interface will then read as::

-    class RequestMessage(Message, TypedDict, total=False):
+    class RequestMessage(Message, TypedDict, total=True):
         id: Union[int, str]
         method: str
         params: NoRequired[Union[List, Dict]